WHUIR/PDMM/README.md

 You also need to provide word2id file for launching the program, the data format is described as follows:
 > word,id

-Each line represents a word , the word and its id is separated by **,**
+Each line represents a word , the word and its id is separated by a comma

 **example**:
 > apple,0
+banana,1

 ## Parameter Explanation